IVR (Interactive Voice Response)

 Interactive Voice Response FAQs

-IVR meaning Interactive Voice Response is a call center and business phone system feature to aid the effective handling of inbound calls.
+IVR stands for Interactive Voice Response.
+It’s a call center and business phone system feature to aid the effective handling of inbound calls.
 Callers can interact with menus via touch-tone inputs or their own voice to seek answers to queries or reach the right people to ask.

 An IVR number is the name given to the button you press for your chosen action when interacting with an IVR menu.
 For example, you may get asked to “Press 1 for sales”.
 In that case, “1” is the IVR number for the sales department.